dipen-yadav/dipen-yadav.github.io/_publications/naacl2019.md

 date: 2019-01-01
 venue: 'In Proceedings of the Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL)'
 paperurl: 'https://www.aclweb.org/anthology/N19-1213'
-citation: 'Alexandra Chronopoulou, Christos Baziotis, Alexandros Potamianos.
-3(6).'
+citation: 'Alexandra Chronopoulou, Christos Baziotis, Alexandros Potamianos'
 ---